snabbco/snabb/README.md

 The code does not currently support the main Lua implementation, only LuaJIT.
 It used to support [luaffi](https://github.com/jmckaskill/luaffi) but this has not kept up with LuaJIT ffi features.
 At some point I intend to support Lua directly, but this will be after the API has stabilised.

-ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; intend to support MIPS in future.
+On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; intend to support MIPS in future but currently my only MIPS hardwrae does not support LuaJIT.
 Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
 Note that uClibc has had less testing, and it has a lot of configuration options, in particular it will not work correctly without largefile support.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

+Android is currently untested.
+In principle it should largely work as Linux, but Bionic (the Android libc) is missing a lot of functionality so more functions may need to be replaced with direct system calls.

-For the BSD support, testing is currently limited to NetBSD x86 32 bit (LuaJIT does not run on x64 at present due to lack of MAP_32BIT) and OSX 64 bit.
+For the BSD support, testing is currently limited to NetBSD x86 32 bit (LuaJIT does not run on x64 at present due to lack of MAP_32BIT).
 NetBSD on ARM and PPC should work as it is clean and portable, and MIPS if LuaJIT runs.
 I am not currently supporting other BSDs (eg FreeBSD); it should not be difficult but there is an issue of how to detect which one is being used in order to deal with the (small) differences.

+OSX support is currently only tested on x64.
+In principle there should be few problems running it on x86 and ARM (ie iOS), but I have not had a chance to try yet.

 There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
-If you want to do similar things on Windows try [TINN](https://github.com/Wiladams/TINN).
+If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).

 ## new features planned soon
-netfilter, dhcp, selinux, NetBSD rump kernel support.
+netfilter, dhcp, selinux, arp.

 ## Release notes
-0.7pre bug fixes, filesystem capabilities, xattr bug fixes, general cleanups, signal handler functions, cpu affinity, scheduler functions, POSIX message queues, tun/tap support, ioctl improvements, initial NetBSD and OSX support.
+0.7pre bug fixes, general cleanups, filesystem capabilities, xattr bug fixes, signal handler functions, cpu affinity, scheduler functions, POSIX message queues, tun/tap support, ioctl improvements, veth ioctls, initial NetBSD and OSX support, initial NetBSD rump kernel support.

 0.6 adds support for raw sockets, BPF, seccomp mode 2 (syscall filtering), capabilities, feature tests, plus bug fixes.